khinds10/CarComputer/README.md

 LEDs

 LED Blue:       330ohm resistor - GPIO 27 (13) / GND
+`The Blue LED, for pin 13 will be for if the internet is connected or not.`

 LED Orange:     330ohm resistor - GPIO 22 (15) / GND

 LED Yellow:     330ohm resistor - GPIO 23 (16) / GND

-`The Blue LED, for pin 13 will be for if the internet is connected or not.
-The Orange LED, pin 15 will be for if the GPS is currently tracking your location or not.`
+`Yellow LED, pin 15 will be for if the GPS is currently tracking your location or not.`

 ###Connect the USB Module to RPi HW UART